Introduction

 Policies and agreements

 It is essential to have clear BYOD policies and agreements that protect both the company’s and employees’ rights.
 These policies should include detailed information about what types of devices are allowed, what security measures must be taken, and how data management will be handled.
 In addition, they should include clear instructions in case a device is lost or stolen.
 Employees should also be informed about what types of data they can and cannot store on their personal devices.
-Finally, it is important to conduct regular reviews and audits to ensure that policies are being followed.
+Finally, it is important to carry out regular checks and audits to ensure that the guidelines are being adhered to.

 Technical security measures